feross/feross.org/_posts/2012-10-08-html5-fullscreen-api-attack.md

 There is only one way to find out if I'm telling the truth -- *just <a class="spoofLink" href="https://www.bankofamerica.com">click the link</a> already!*

+**[NOTE: The demo only works with a normal click on the link.
+No "Open in New Tab" or middle-click.]**

 ## What just happened?

 Ok, I lied -- the link was pretty fishy afterall.
 When you click on the link, you don't actually navigate to `https://www.bankofamerica.com`.
 Instead, your browser automatically enters fullscreen mode and I load a fake version of Bank of America's website (my demo uses a screenshot, but attackers would use a working website).